Skip to main content

 Pushing the Boundaries

-New trends of increasing arrivals of ‘extra-continental’ migrants and refugees, many from conflicts in Africa and the Middle East, are raising substantive challenges of security and justice for Latin American societies.
+New trends of increased arrivals of ‘extra-continental’ migrants and refugees, many from conflicts in Africa and the Middle East, were raising substantive challenges of security and justice for Latin American societies.
 At the same time, particularly in Central America, novel patterns of gang- and drug-related generalised violence are producing extensive forced displacement.
 As States in the region seek to balance societal fears about terrorism and criminality against their international obligations to protect refugees and displaced persons, they explore new forms of transnational cooperation on asylum and migration issues.